jamierumbelow/codeigniter-schema/README.md

 ## Running Unit Tests

 Schema comes with a unit test suite to ensure that the software remains stable and refactorable.
-In order to run the unit tests, you'll need to install [PEAR](http://pear.php.net) and [Mockery](https://github.com/padraic/mockery).

-Once they're installed, be sure to grab the submodules (this includes [Inferno](https://github.com/jamierumbelow/inferno), the testing framework).
+It uses the very simple and lightweight [PHP testing framework Inferno](https://github.com/jamierumbelow/inferno).
+Inferno is tucked away in a submodule:

 ```bash
 $ cd path_to_schema_repo/